Recognition of Airworthiness Authorities

 4.5.
 Recognition – Military Airworthiness Authorities

-1. the North Atlantic Treaty Organization (NATO) (reference 3.2.d.);
+1. the North Atlantic Treaty Organization (NATO) (reference 3.2.e.);

-2. the European Defence Agency (EDA) (reference 3.2.e.); and
+2. the European Defence Agency (EDA) (reference 3.2.f.); and

-3. the Air Force Interoperabiity Council (AFIC) (reference 3.2.f).
+3. the Air Force Interoperabiity Council (AFIC) (reference 3.2.g).

 4.5.3.
-Unlike ICAO in the civil context, there is no single, internationally-recognized organization that sets airworthiness or aviation requirements for MAAs.
-It is through the military fora noted above that Canada and other nations are working to promote harmonization, and have adopted the process of recognition through the use of the MARQ.
+Unlike ICAO in the civil context, there is no single, internationally recognized organization that sets airworthiness or aviation requirements for MAAs.
+It is through the military fora noted above that Canada and other nations are working to promote harmonization and have adopted the process of recognition through the use of the MARQ.

-Note: Within a military organization, airworthiness and aviation responsibility may be spread across a number of organizations, and enforcement may only be possible through internal regulations, rules and contracts.
-While MAAs may closely align with many of the international civilian airworthiness processes, by necessity, military aviation has a different risk context and will employ military design standards.
+Note: Within a military organization, airworthiness and aviation responsibility may be spread across a number of departments, and enforcement may only be possible through internal regulations, rules and contracts.
+While MAAs may closely align with international civilian airworthiness processes, by necessity, military aviation has a different risk context and will employ military design standards.
 For example, for most military organizations, operational effectiveness is paramount and, therefore, aviation safety objectives must be balanced against the need to accept higher levels of risk wherever operational circumstances dictate.

 1. Airworthiness Regulator.
 This section identifies regulatory Organizational Goals and critical elements associated with the code, structure and organization of the authority;